cloudeight/style-guidelines/css/README.md

 ```

 ### Maps
-Maps are very similar to variables in their naming conventions and structuring, except they allow for key value pairs rather than a single value, they should follow everything mentioned in the SASS [variables](#variables), but should:
+Maps are very similar to SASS [variables](#variables) in their naming conventions and structuring, except they allow for key value pairs rather than a single value, they follow the same guidelines as variables, but should:

 - Have the opening parentheses on the same line as the variable/map name
 - Have a single space before the opening parentheses
 - Have each declaration on a new line
-- Use lowercase for key property names
 - Have key properties wrapped in single quotes
 - Have no space before a key property colon
-- Use single space after a key property colon
+- Have a single space after a key property colon
 - Have no trailing comma on the last key value pair
 - Have the closing parentheses on a new line
 - Have a trailing semi-colon after the closing parentheses